 Coloured clothing is encouraged, however, is optional.
-Teams need to be mindful of a clash between their colours and the colour of the ball i.e., pink.
+Teams need to be mindful of a clash between their colours and the colour of the ball.
 Coloured uniforms need to be approved by the SAAS office to ensure that there is no clash.
-Thus, for example, pink batting pads would be inappropriate.
+Thus, for example, red batting pads against a team bowling with a red ball would be inappropriate.